thinkshout/thinkshout/blog/_posts/2015-01-28-reimagined-sprints-redhen-raiser.md

 ![raiser_3.jpg](http://thinkshout.com/assets/images/blog/raiser_3.jpg)

 As ThinkShout has grown, the need for sprint planning has grown with it.
-Back when we first started these sprints, we could fit our entire team around a single table (covered in pizza boxes and beer) and call out with development tickets we each needed help with.
+Back when we first started these sprints, we could fit our entire team around a single table (covered in pizza boxes and beer) and call out development tickets we each needed help with.

 Now, with a team of 18 working together from 11am to 5pm, these sprints take a bit more planning - to say nothing of balancing the opportunity cost of investing a collective 108 hours of non-client work into a single week.
 To keep things running smoothly, we’ve taken a more project-planning-esque approach to our sprint days: